Inflammation Lab People

 Lea Haverbeck Simon, Ph.D.
 (Exercise Physiology)

 Dr. Simon was advised by Dr. Reid Hayward in Kinesiology.
 Her dissertation research examined the effects of exercise on circulating immune cell parameters, a clinical translation of earlier mouse studies done in the lab.
-She will be a postdoctoral fellow at the University of Utah starting Fall 2023.
+Since 2023 she has been a postdoctoral fellow at the University of Utah.

 Luke Krynski, M.S., Ph.D.
 (Exercise Physiology)